awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 **To annotate the `aws-node` Kubernetes service account with the IAM role**

 1. If you're using the Amazon EKS add\-on with a 1\.18 or later Amazon EKS cluster, see [Updating the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on), instead of completing this procedure\.
 If you're not using the Amazon VPC CNI Amazon EKS add\-on, then use the following command to annotate the `aws-node` service account with the ARN of the IAM role that you created previously\.
-Be sure to substitute your own values for the `<example values>` to use with your pods\.
+Replace the `example values` with your own values\.

    ```
    kubectl annotate serviceaccount \
        -n kube-system aws-node \
-       eks.amazonaws.com/role-arn=arn:aws:iam::<AWS_ACCOUNT_ID>:role/<AmazonEKSCNIRole>
+       eks.amazonaws.com/role-arn=arn:aws:iam::AWS_ACCOUNT_ID:role/AmazonEKSCNIRole
    ```

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
 The mutating web hook does not apply them to pods that are already running\.
 The following command deletes the existing the `aws-node` DaemonSet pods and deploys them with the service account annotation\.